 This may enable prescribers to better estimate how individual patients will respond to different classes of medications, including some used for medication-assisted treatment, psychiatric medications used to treat co-occurring mental illness, and others potentially used to manage accompanying physical health issues.10

 By personalizing prescription usage through genetics-informed treatment, prescribers may be able to lessen the likelihood of unpleasant side effects and minimize unnecessary trial and error that delays appropriate treatment.10

 The Future of Genetics Research on Addiction Treatment

-In the future though, gene therapy may play a vital role in solving the addiction puzzle.
-Early forays into the genetic determinants of addiction have been promising, and it’s certain that the scientific community will continue to study them as we go forward.
+In the future though, gene therapy may play a vital role in helping to solve the addiction puzzle.
+Though the future impact of pharmacogenetics is promising, we might not be quite there yet.

 As our knowledge deepens, we may also find better ways to design fully personalized treatment regimens through combinations of drugs specifically designed to target an individual’s unique addiction pathway.

 Addiction is often a progressively destructive disease.
 The more treatment options we have at our disposal, the greater our chances of reducing its devastating toll.